endormi/www/README.md

 > Built with [Hugo](https://gohugo.io/).

-My portfolio website showcasing most of the projects that I have created, contributed to and also my skills.
+My portfolio website showcasing some of the projects that I have created, contributed to and also my skills.

 [Website link](https://endormi.io/)